KannonZenetism/the-red-archive/precedence-documentation-v2.md

 **2016 — Graduated Murray State University.** Completed formal undergraduate phase with established syncretic methodology and proto-Zenetist conceptual frameworks operative.

-### Self-Directed Metaphysical Inquiry (2018–2019)
+### Self-Directed Metaphysical Inquiry — University of Metaphysical Sciences (2018–2019)

-Pursued an online unaccredited metaphysical degree as a channel for sustained structured engagement with material accredited universities did not offer.
+Pursued an online degree at University of Metaphysical Sciences (unaccredited) as a channel for sustained structured engagement with material accredited universities did not offer.
 This is documented as evidence of sustained independent inquiry, not as institutional-credential.
 The author selected this channel specifically because it permitted free metaphysical investigation without disciplinary constraint.

 Two dissertations from this period codify the foundational structural-architecture: